carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 ### Accessing Grafana

-The first time to enter Grafana, you are requested to login with a username & a password ...
+The first time to enter Grafana, you are requested to login with a username & a password...
 But how does one find out what they are?
 Let's find the grafana pod and have a look at the pod definition, maybe there is a hint for us...

 ```bash